 Entrants might be innovators, scientists, communities, teachers or leaders.
 Anyone who has taken an active interest in the continuous improvement of New Zealand’s biosecurity system.
 We want to recognise those who are doing their bit for biosecurity.

-We are delighted to announce the Biosecurity Award finalists for 2021 – our biosecurity champions!Learn more about the finalists
+We are delighted to announce the Biosecurity Award winners for 2021 – our biosecurity champions!Learn more about the winners

-Wednesday 16 February 2022: Winners announced at the Awards dinner in Wellington
+October/November (date TBC): Winners announced at the Awards dinner

-- The New Zealand Biosecurity Awards culminates with a dinner in Wellington on Wednesday 16 February 2022.
+- The New Zealand Biosecurity Awards culminates with a dinner in Auckland.
 Finalists will be recognised, winners announced and the recipient of the coveted New Zealand Biosecurity Supreme Award revealed.